goofball851/ToonFi_Framework/framework/ReadMe.md

 Each file focuses on a different part of the framework:

 - `Core Principles`
-  The general mindset behind ToonFi.
+  The general mindset behind ToonFi
-  These ideas guide decisions more than they enforce rules.

 - `Interactive Lore`
   How ToonFi treats stories as finished, but characters as ongoing.